-The severity of symptoms varies from case to case.
-There are some known triggers for Brugada syndrome, like fever and sodium blocking drugs.
+The severity of symptoms varies from person to person.
+There are some known triggers for Brugada syndrome like fever and sodium blocking drugs.

 A specific presentation of Brugada syndrome is known as sudden unexpected nocturnal death syndrome (SUNDS).
 SUNDS is prevalent is Southeast Asia and occurs in young individuals, who die from cardiac arrest during sleep with no apparent or identifiable cause.
 Another presentation of Brugada syndrome is sudden infant death syndrome (SIDS), which is the death of a child within the first year of life without an identifiable cause.

-Brugada Syndrome is caused mainly by a sodium channelopathy (mutations in SCN5A), which is a disturbed functioning of sodium channel subunits or proteins that regulate them.
+Brugada Syndrome is caused mainly by mutations in the SCN5A gene which encodes the α-subunit of the voltage-gated Nav1.5, the cardiac sodium channel responsible for regulating rapid sodium current –INa-.
+It induces a disturbed functioning of sodium channel subunits or proteins that regulate them.
 Dysfunction of the sodium channels leads to local conduction blockages in the heart.

-Mutations in other genes (GPD1L, CACNA1C, CACNB2, SCN1B, KCNE3, SCN3B, and HCN4) are also known to cause Brugada syndrome.
-These mutations are inherited in an autosomal dominant manner from parents to their children.
+Most part of these mutations is inherited in an autosomal dominant manner from parents to their children.
 This means only a single copy of an abnormal gene is necessary for the appearance of the disease in an individual.
 Most individuals with the disease also have an affected parent.
 Each child of an affected individual has a 50% chance of inheriting the genetic variation, regardless of the sex of the individual.

-Brugada syndrome affects both men and women, but occurs more often in men.
+Brugada syndrome affects both men and women, but occurs more often in men (5-8 times more).
 The incidence rate is currently unknown due to its recent identification and discovery.
 It is estimated to affect 5 out of every 10,000 people.
 Brugada syndrome occurs worldwide, but is seen more frequently in individuals of Southeast Asia and Japan.
-According to the medical literature, Brugada syndrome may account for 4 to 12 percent of all sudden deaths and 20 percent of all sudden deaths in individuals with structurally normal hearts.
+According to the medical literature, Brugada syndrome may account for 4 to 12 percent of all sudden deaths and up to 20 percent of all sudden deaths in individuals with structurally normal hearts.